PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/hardware.md

 HeaterOffsetOn has to be larger than HeaterOffsetOff

 CoolerOffsetOn: Offset above target temperature when the cooler switches on.
 E.g. 0.3 means the cooler switches on, if the current temperature is 0.3° or more above the target temperature.&#x20;

 CoolerOffsetOff: Offset above the target temperature when the cooler switches off.
 E.g. 0.1 means the cooler is switching off, if the current temperature is 0.1° above the target temp.

 CoolerOffsetOn has to be larger than CoolerOffsetOff

+BrewName: Name of your beer in femrentation.
+Will be for instance shown in the LCDisplay Plugin

+TargetTemp: Target temprature for your femrnetation process.
+This will be used for the automode.
+Howerver, you can set this also via the fermentercontrol item

 {% endhint %}

 The parameter Autostart defines if the fermentation logic should start automatically on a reboot or restart of CraftbeerPi4.
 You can enter a Name for your current fermentation.
 This will be used by the modified [LCDisplay Plugin](hardware.md#setting-up-the-hardware-for-brewing) and shown on the display for each fermenter during fermentation activity.
 The same is true for the second sensor.
 You can for instance use here a iSpindle and display the current gravity on your LCD Screen.

-You also need to define your fermentation target temperature in the kettle properties as this is just a workaround for fermentation with the existing system.
+You can also define your fermentation target temperature in the fermenter properties, but this can be also set via the fermenter controll on the dashboard.

 {% hint style="info" %}
 Don't forget to set Automode to 'No' whenever you have no active fermentation as it will switch on your logic after every restart of CraftbeerPi4